Message from Mayor Jill Boudreau

 - Book drops are open.
 Please drop off all materials in the book drops, which are now located in the library parking lot.

-- No items are due until mid-Phase 2 and the Library will be fine free until Phase 3.
+- The Library will be fine free until Phase 3.

 - Curbside service is available.
 Please do not come to the library to pick up items until you receive a phone call from them.
 At that time, you will also receive instructions pertaining to curbside service procedures.
 Masks will be strongly encouraged.
 Requests for materials can be placed online or by phone at (360) 336-6209.